xapian/xapian/xapian-bindings/python3/docs/index.rst

 Prior to Xapian 1.3.0, applications which use the xapian module had to be run in the main interpreter under mod_python and mod_wsgi.
-As of 1.3.0, the Xapian no longer uses Python's simplified GIL state API, and so this restriction should no longer apply.
+As of 1.3.0, the xapian module no longer uses Python's simplified GIL state API, and so this restriction should no longer apply.

 Test Suite